AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Huet quotes Leontius as saying that Origen argued from the fact that *aionios* means finite duration, the limited duration of future punishment.
-Origen\'s argument for the termmability of punishment was based on the meaning of this word *aionios*.[^248] Surely he, a Platonist in his knowledge of Greek, should know its signification.[^249]
+Origen's argument for the termmability of punishment was based on the meaning of this word *aionios*.[^248] Surely he, a Platonist in his knowledge of Greek, should know its signification.[^249]